kapilsharma/AngularQuickNotes/05-ComponentsContinued.md

 <app-list [toDos]="toDos">ToDo List</app-list>
 ```

 We defined title of component within component tags.
 However, it will not take effect.
-For this to take effect, we need to update html file of respsctive components.
+For this to take effect, we need to update html file of respective components.

 **app/to-do/create/create.component.html**